 3. Alpinioideae Link

-Rhizome fleshy, plane of distichy parallel to the ground; (styloids + - Aframomum); (lamina with nectary pits on abaxial midrib of lamina - Riedelieae); lateral staminodes of outer whorl very small or 0; (fruit indehiscent - some Alpinieae; opening by longitudinal slits - Riedelieae); n = (11) 12, chromosomes 0.7-4.5 µm long.
+Rhizome fleshy, plane of distichy parallel to the ground; (styloids + - Aframomum); (leaf blade with nectary pits on abaxial midrib - Riedelieae); lateral staminodes of outer whorl very small or 0; (fruit indehiscent - some Alpinieae; opening by longitudinal slits - Riedelieae); (seed with chalazal chamber); n = (11) 12, chromosomes 0.7-4.5 µm long.

 21/ Alpinia (200), Etlingera (110), Amomum (150), Renealmia (75), Riedelia (60), Aframomum (50), Hornstedia (50).
 Indo-Malesia, tropical Australia; Renealmia, American and African tropics.

 Rhizomes fibrous, plane of distichy at right angles to the ground; (steroidal saponins + - Hedychium); (lateral staminodes of outer whorl free from labellum), (filament curved, style bow-string like - Globbeae), (tapetum amoeboid); (pollen sulcate - Zingiber); (placentation basal; parietal - Globbeae), style with 2 vascular bundles; (seed carunculate - Globba, Zingiber); (multilayered exotestal epidermis - Globbeae), endotesta parenchymatous; starch grains of perisperm compound (simple - Globbeae), embryo long [Hedychium]; n = (8-)10-12(-14), etc., chromosomes 2.1-5.8 µm long.